 Unfortunately in our family, that’s the person who also spoils him to death: my father.
 If he’s not throwing a tantrum in the lounge, eating food, harassing me with a half-torn tennis ball or chasing a bird, he’ll be camped right at the door waiting for dad to come home from work.

-He’ll doze off for a couple of hours until mum or I haul him out for a reluctant walk, but the minute the doorbell rings, Koda’s cortisol levels fly through the roof.
-He’s no longer droopy and could run fifty laps around our suburb.
+The minute the doorbell rings, Koda’s cortisol levels fly through the roof.
+He’s no longer droopy and could run fifty laps around our suburb alone.

 Koda’s over-reliance on others is a portrait of the way many of us instinctively fill our time with social media and social gatherings, leaving no room for quiet solo contemplation and the chance to cultivate a positive energy independently.